Using EDSL to sense check data

 scenario.question answer.logic answer.improved

-1 Respondent ID "Respondent ID" is not a survey question; it's a field for identifying the respondent's data.
-It's not meant to elicit an answer from the respondent, but rather to serve as a unique label for their responses.
-Therefore, the problem isn't logical or syntactical within the context of a question, but rather its inappropriate placement as a *question*.
-It should be treated as a data field, not a question in the survey instrument.
-How satisfied are you with our product?
+2 Respondent ID "Respondent ID" is not a survey *question*; it's a field for identifying the respondent's data.
+It's not something you *ask* the respondent, but rather something you assign or they provide (e.g., a study number, an email address used for identification).
+Therefore, the problem isn't logical or syntactical within the phrase itself, but rather its inappropriate use as a survey *question*.
+It's a data entry field, not a question prompting a response from the participant.
+What is your Respondent ID?

-2 What do you like most about using our online marketplace?
-The main problem with the question "What do you like most about using our online marketplace?" is that it's **open-ended and lacks structure**.
-This leads to several potential issues: * **Difficult to analyze:** Responses will be highly varied and unstructured, making quantitative analysis nearly impossible.
-It will be challenging to identify trends or common themes without significant manual coding and interpretation, which is time-consuming and prone to subjective bias. * **Potential for irrelevant answers:** Respondents might focus on aspects unrelated to the marketplace itself (e.g., "I like online shopping in general").
-This dilutes the data and makes it harder to draw meaningful conclusions about the marketplace's specific strengths. * **Bias towards positive responses:** The question only asks about what people *like* most.
-It doesn't allow for feedback on negative aspects or areas for improvement.
-A more balanced approach would include questions about both positive and negative experiences. * **Difficulty in comparing responses across different demographics:** The unstructured nature makes it hard to compare responses across different user groups (e.g., age, location, purchase frequency).
-To improve the question, consider using: * **Multiple choice questions:** Offer a pre-defined list of options (e.g., "Ease of use," "Product selection," "Customer service," "Price").
-This allows for easy quantification and comparison. * **Rating scales:** Ask respondents to rate different aspects of the marketplace on a scale (e.g., 1-5 stars). * **A combination of open-ended and structured questions:** Include an open-ended question *after* the structured questions to allow for more detailed feedback on specific aspects.
-This approach captures both quantitative and qualitative data.
+4 What do you like most about using our online marketplace?
+The main problem with the question "What do you like most about using our online marketplace?" is that it's **too open-ended and lacks structure**.
+This can lead to several issues: * **Difficult to analyze:** Responses will be highly varied and qualitative, making it hard to quantify results or identify common themes easily.
+It requires significant manual coding and interpretation, which is time-consuming and prone to subjective bias. * **Potential for irrelevant answers:** Respondents might focus on things outside the scope of the marketplace itself (e.g., "I like online shopping in general"). * **Bias towards positive responses:** The question only asks for what people *like* most, neglecting negative aspects or areas for improvement.
+A more balanced approach would include questions about dislikes or suggestions for improvement. * **Difficulty for respondents:** Some users might struggle to articulate their most liked aspect concisely, leading to incomplete or rambling answers.
+To improve the question, consider: * **Using multiple-choice options:** Offer a pre-defined list of aspects (e.g., ease of use, product selection, customer service, price, etc.) allowing for quantitative analysis. * **Using a rating scale:** Combine the multiple-choice options with a rating scale (e.g., 1-5 stars) for each aspect. * **Adding open-ended follow-up questions:** After the multiple-choice/rating scale section, include an optional open-ended question allowing respondents to elaborate on their choices.
+This balances quantitative and qualitative data collection.
+In short, while the question is understandable, its lack of structure makes it inefficient and less informative for data analysis.
+A more structured approach is needed to gather useful insights.
 How satisfied are you with the following aspects of our online marketplace?
-(Please rate each on a scale of 1 to 5, where 1 is very dissatisfied and 5 is very satisfied)
+(Please rate each on a scale of 1 to 5, where 1 is very dissatisfied and 5 is very satisfied.)

 Learn more about working with results.